Members of the subscription television industry contribute to society through a range of social and environmental initiatives.

-- Children and young people benefit from Foxtel and FOX SPORTS’ commitment to grassroots sports programs including the Tim Cahill All-Stars Football Academy and the Liz Ellis All-Stars Netball Academy.
+- Children and young people benefit from Foxtel and FOX SPORTS’ commitment to grassroots sports programs.

 - A-PAC, Australia’s Public Affairs Channel, is dedicated to public debate, discussion and democracy.
 It provides live coverage of Federal Parliament and coverage of state and territory parliaments.

 - Aurora Community Channel broadcasts 100% locally made programs from communities around Australia plus a number of new programs from ethnic communities around Australia including Maltese, Dutch, Indian, Russian and Greek.

 - Subscription television is provided free to children’s hospitals and wards around the country as part of the Foxtel Children’s Hospital Program.

 - ASTRA participates in the Media Reconciliation Industry Network Group to promote reconciliation through the media sector.

 - To assist hearing impaired subscribers, more than 280,000 hours of captioned programming is provided annually across 69 channels.

 - Telstra provides seniors grants to run educational workshops for older Australians on using mobile phones and the internet.